The Good H:E:A:R:T: is a contemporary dance about resistance as female quality situated in the human heart related to

 To build resistance and to re-write the con-text of our social organizations we need, of course, knowledge and awareness in order to activate our mind process toward dialogue and reflection.
 And we need to listen to the heart incisively trying to beat in synchronicity the universal rhythm.

 This dance piece is in the frame of Imperatives writing a major chapter in its experimental Encyclopédie Raisonné, the artistic dictionary on knowledge communication and aesthetic imaginary.
 The Imperatives project is about art in relation to the inner principle, the conscious, and how it finds its expression in political activities, mainly in form of civil disobedience, related to knowledge communication and discourse.
 Diderot’s dictionary in the 18th century as a tool for enlightenment and subversive activity is a model for my experimental Encyclopédie Raisonné to organize all the topics and to create a format that allows growth and distribution independently from its author.
 One of the three classifications is Nature and the Social Body.

 Samuel Beckett, Waiting for Godot.
 The proper quote: ESTRAGON: Wouldn’t it, Didi, be more fun?
 VLADIMIR: I’d like well to hear him think.
-ESTRAGON: Perhaps he could dance first and think afterwards, if it isn’t too much to ask him.
+ESTRAGON: Perhaps he could dance first and think afterward, if it isn’t too much to ask him.
 VLADIMIR: (to Pozzo).
 Would that be possible?
 POZZO: By all means, nothing simpler.
 It’s the natural order.
 He laughs briefly.

 see as well:

-The dance allows us to take part at something yet unknown, to explore combination of diverse artistic and not artistic elements, to understand emotions, thoughts and reflections through physical articulation.
-We discover the body as communicator, as multifaceted element in a messed world and in an incomprehensible universe because as long as we are here we all shares the same physical expression: the body.
+The dance allows us to take part at something yet unknown, to explore a combination of diverse artistic and not artistic elements, to understand emotions, thoughts, and reflections through physical articulation.
+We discover the body as a communicator, as multifaceted element in a messed world and in an incomprehensible universe because as long as we are here we all share the same physical expression: the body.
 In times of instant communication, we recognize the potency of our brains and nerve nets and the possibilities of connectivity and communication in all natural spheres including the human.
 In my blog post The body as text: social body